 The film expands quite considerably on the novel, making it even more apparent just how ‘interior’ the Simenon book is – plot points that are barely mentioned, like the butcher shop near the scenes of the crime, here becomes a focal point of the action and explains the ‘miracle’ disappearances of the killer even during a police dragnet.
 We also get a lot more detail about the police activities and of the interaction between Maigret and his men (including a great cameo with Lino Ventura who gets the worst of a judo-trained police woman).
 It also provides a better role for Annie Girardot as the wife of the man accused of the murderer, her role expanded as befits a great actress.
-The film is pretty atmospheric, shot mostly at night with able use of atmospheric lighting to keep viewer interest alive as Simenon’s plot unfolds – where the book has virtually no action, here we get a strong sense of urgency through detailed camera moves, beginning with the gloved killer prowling the streets and then taunting the police with phone calls (another detail not in the book).
+The film is pretty atmospheric, shot mostly at night with able use of low-key lighting to keep viewer interest alive as Simenon’s plot unfolds – where the book has virtually no action, here we get a strong sense of urgency through detailed camera moves, beginning with the gloved killer prowling the streets and then taunting the police with phone calls (another detail not in the book).
 The movie also spices things up again with an invented interlude with an informant which includes a brief flash of nudity, fascinating for such an early film (and indeed it was originally censored overseas though has now been restored).
 Just as good as the book in its own way, it dramatises the story with great expertise and creates a cinematic equivalent for Simenon’s very literary story – the two can be enjoyed quite separately as superb if truly complimentary versions of the same story.

 The entire film, looking great in its restored edition, was until recently available, with English subtitles, on YouTube, but currently seems to have vanished – here is the trailer: